-- 1.5.1 For engine maintenance, follow the engine manufacturer's recommendations precisely as stated in the engine manual. - 1.5.2 Keep engine and engine-area, free from accumulation of grass, leaves, excessive grease or oil and other debris, which can accumulate in these areas.
-These materials can become combustible and may result in a fire. - 1.5.3 Store fuel in a container specifically designed for this purpose and in a cool, dry place. - 1.5.4 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.5 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present. - 1.5.6 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.7 Check all bolts frequently to maintain proper tightness. - 1.5.8 Keep all guards, shields, and safety devices in place and in safe working condition. - 1.5.9 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.10 All replacement parts must be the same as or equivalent to the parts supplied on the original equipment.
+1.5.1 For engine maintenance, follow the engine manufacturer's recommendations precisely as stated in the engine manual.

+1.5.2 Keep engine and engine-area free from accumulation of grass, leaves, excessive grease or oil and other debris, which can accumulate in this area.
+These materials can become combustible and may result in a fire.

+1.5.3 Store fuel in a container specifically designed for this purpose in a cool, dry place.

+1.5.4 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them.

+1.5.5 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present.

+1.5.6 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly.

+1.5.7 Check all bolts frequently to maintain proper tightness.

+1.5.8 Keep all guards, shields, and all other safety devices in place and in safe working condition.

+1.5.9 Frequently check for worn or deteriorating components that could create a hazard.

+1.5.10 Ensure that replaced parts are equal to the original parts of the unit.